 - how the business will handle reasonable adjustments

-- flexible working arrangments for parents and carers.
+- flexible working arrangements for parents and carers.

-Use our HR manual template below to create policies for your business.
+Use our HR manual template to create policies for your business:

 How to prevent discrimination